supahcraig/redpanda_basics/RedpandaConsole.md

       keyFilepath: /etc/redpanda/certs/broker.key
 ```

+Note that the urls are presented differently than in other places in Redpanda yaml files.
+Further note that because we are using TLS, we must use `https`

 Then restart redpanda-console.

 _NOTE:  At least ONE broker must have the adminAPI configured for TLS or else the service will not successfully start._